enpit/chateau-bouble/README.md

 1. developers who want to implement a chat application but do not want to do the chat UI themselves
 2. frontend developers who want to display a conversational UI in their website (with or without any interaction on the users part), but do not need a complete chat backend

-For the purpose of this hackathon, we have also included some demo code which renders the ChateauBuble component and interacts with it.
-When releasing this component to the public after the hackathon, we will remove the demo code in `Demo.js` (and all the corresponding files such as `demo.css`) and just export the `ChateauBuble.js` component.
+For the purpose of this hackathon, we have also included some demo code which renders the ChateauBouble component and interacts with it.
+When releasing this component to the public after the hackathon, we will remove the demo code in `Demo.js` (and all the corresponding files such as `demo.css`) and just export the `ChateauBouble.js` component.

 ## API